The black streaks on your shingles don’t mean you need a new roof.

 You may have noticed that the stains don’t appear below any copper- or zinc-coated metal flashings that you may have on the roof around chimneys or vents.
 This is because the coating is toxic to the algae.
 Each time it rains, trace amounts of the metal are washed down the roof, preventing the growth in that area.

 The bad news is that if your roof is plagued by algae, it’s not going to go away.
 Cleaning will remove the stains but they usually return.
 Repeated cleaning can actually cause damage to the shingles if harsh chemicals and power washing is used.

 The good news is that shingle manufacturers have begun making shingles that are resistant to these algae.
-We offer CertainTeed Landmark® shingles that feature a ten-year StreakFighter® algae resistance warranty.
-Since studies show that your roof can account for up to 40 percent of your home’s curb appeal, when it’s time to reroof, consider choosing an algae-resistant shingle.
+We offer GAF StainGuard Plus shingles with powerful algae resistance and a 25-year ltd. warranty against discoloration.
+Since studies show that your roof can account for up to 40 percent of your home’s curb appeal, when it’s time to re-roof, consider choosing an algae-resistant shingle.